naveenkambham/neural-networks-tensorFlow/README.md

 # NeuralNetworks_TensorFlow
 This project contains the code to Create Neural Networks model.
-Tuning Hyperparameters is done manually and also using Scikit Gridsearchcv method.
+Also demonstrated that tuning Hyperparameters can be done manually.
+Code to Hypertune using Scikit Gridsearchcv method is also presented.